sykeben/simplecalc/README.md

 # simplecalc
-A simple calculator application, all text based.
+This is a simple calculator application.

+It is all text based and is written in Microsoft Small Basic with the following extensions:
+- SmallBasicLibrary